duo-d/zero-shot/README.md

 llm keys set openai

 # Run a prompt (with the default gpt-4o-mini model)
-llm "Ten fun names for a pet pelican"
+llm "Please recommend a course learning path for me to learn Python!"

 # Extract text from an image
 llm "extract text" -a scanned-document.jpg